jupyter-server/kernel_gateway/docs/source/config-options.md

     Default: None
     Runs the notebook (.ipynb) at the given URI on every kernel launched.
 No seed by default.
-(KG_SEED_URI env var)
+(KG_SEED_URI env var) --KernelGatewayApp.env_process_whitelist=<List>
+    Default: []
+    Environment variables allowed to be inherited from current process by a new kernel.

 NotebookHTTPPersonality options
 -------------------------------